material-components/material-components-android/docs/components/Switch.md

 ## Using switches

-Before you can use Material switches, you need to add a dependency to the Material Components for Android library.
+Before you can use Material switches, you need to add a dependency on the Material Components for Android library.
 For more information, go to the [Getting started](https://github.com/material-components/material-components-android/tree/master/docs/getting-started.md) page.